-The most important thing to remember following dental treatment, is to follow your dentist’s instructions at all times.
-Advice will be given with any pain medication prescribed, as well as when you should start eating solid foods again, including the types of foods to avoid for the advised time frame.
-If bandages have been used there may also be advice on when and how to change them, any follow-up appointments will also be arranged.
+The most important thing to remember following dental treatment is to follow your dentist’s instructions at all times.
+Advice will be given with any pain medication or antibiotics prescribed, as well as when you should start eating solid foods again, including the types of foods to avoid for the advised time frame.
+If stitches have been used there may also be advice on if or when they need to be removed.
+Any necessary follow-up appointments will also be arranged.

 Advice will also be given on how to keep the mouth and teeth clean after treatment.
 This may involve using a soft toothbrush for a short period of time.
 Commonly our dentists will suggest you rinse your mouth with salt water or another simple solution such as mouthwash.
 This will further encourage the healing process within your mouth.
 However, sometimes complications can arise, especially following complex treatments.
 Whilst our dentists will ensure that pain and discomfort are minimal following treatment, if you find that you are left with pain that persists or increases within three days after the procedure, it is important that you get back in contact with us to arrange further inspection.